loklak/loklak_server/README.rst

 How do I setup loklak on Eclipse?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install loklak on Eclipes, please refer to the `loklak Eclipse
+To install loklak on Eclipse, please refer to the `loklak Eclipse
 readme <https://dev.loklak.org/server/development/eclipseSetup.html>`__.

 How do I run loklak?